 Mission Statement

-In the Smith Lab, we investigate cell intrinsic and extrinsic aspects of chimeric antigen receptor (CAR)-T cell biology in order to develop next generation cellular immunotherapies.
+In the Smith Lab, we investigate cell intrinsic and extrinsic aspects of chimeric antigen receptor (CAR)-T cell biology to develop next generation cellular immunotherapies.
 Specifically, we focus on strategies to develop CAR-T cells from allogeneic sources as well as the interrogation of the intestinal microbiome and its role on the modulation of CAR-T cell response.
 To this end, we have a multidisciplinary team with expertise in cell biology, immunology, computational biology, and the development of experimental models.
 The overarching goal of our research is to gain insights that may help to improve patient outcomes.

 Next Generation CAR-T Cells